All attribute data of an element can be displayed as text using label definitions. These definitions are created using any select statements.

 5. Default text to be inserted before or after the selected text.

-6. SQL statement for specifying the higher-layer geometry
+6. SQL statement for specifying the parent geometry

 7. Specification of the positioning of the label

 - Absolute: Determination of the text-field insertion mark relative to geographic North and East

 - Relative: Determination of text insertion marks relative to a line perpendicular to the object direction.

 - Offset of the insertion point in easting and northing value

 - Positioning of a text field in relation to the start, center or end point of the higher layer geometry

 8. If the check mark is set, the position of the label must be set manually when creating